friendly/heplots/README.md

 This example illustrates HE plots using the classic `iris` data set.
 How do the means of the flower variables differ by `Species`?
-This dataset was the imputus for R. A. Fisher (1936) to propose a method of discriminant analysis using data collected by Edgar Anderson (1928).
+This dataset was the impetus for R. A. Fisher (1936) to propose a method of discriminant analysis using data collected by Edgar Anderson (1928).
 Though some may rightly deprecate Fisher for being a supporter of eugenics, Anderson’s `iris` dataset should not be blamed.